 Best Places to stay in Crete in Heraklion Town:

 luxury ($$$): GDM Megaron, Historical Monument Hotel Located in the heart of Heraklion, this 5-star hotel has fine dining, free car parking, a health club and a rooftop plunge pool.
-All rooms and suites has a satellite TV, free WiFi, safe, mini fridge, soundproof windows, as well as bathrooms with a hairdryer, slippers, bathrobes and toiletries.
+All rooms and suites has safe, soundproof windows.

-mid-range ($$): Ibis Styles Heraklion Central This 4-star hotel is in the heart of Heraklion Town, close to Archeological and Historical Museums, the Venetian Walls, the Fortress, Morosini Fountain.
+mid-range ($$): Ibis Styles Heraklion Central This 4-star hotel is in the heart of Heraklion Town.
 You can choose to stay in a room with sea or city views.

-budget ($$): Infinity City Boutique Hotel Located in Heraklio Town, within easy walk from Heraklion Archaeological Museum and Heraklion Port, the family-run offers modern, air-conditioned rooms with free WiFi and continental breakfast.
-It is a short drive by car from Heraklion International Airport.
+budget ($$): Infinity City Boutique Hotel Located in Heraklio Town, within easy walk from Heraklion Archaeological Museum and Heraklion Port.

 Also, read this guide about how many days in Crete to see how long should you spend in Crete and the best things to do and see.